Bereavement and Grief

 I sometimes work with people who suffer from severe depression as a result of losing a loved one for whom they haven’t properly grieved.
 Their sadness, having never found expression, may manifest years later as depression or illness.

-Other causes of Grief
+Other Forms of Loss That Can Trigger Grief

-Grief can manifest in numerous other forms in our lives – causing depression, anger or psychosomatic illness.
-We can experience intense sadness at losing a home, a career, our health or money.In all instances, grief needs to be recognised and given emotional space to find healing catharsis.
-I use many skills to support people through this vulnerable period until they are ready to re-invest their energy into new pursuits.
+Grief can manifest in numerous other forms in our lives, causing depression, anger or psychosomatic illness.
+We can experience intense sadness at losing a home, a career, our health or money.
+In all instances, grief needs to be recognised and given emotional space to find healing catharsis.
+I use many skills to support people through this vulnerable period until they are ready to reinvest their energy into new pursuits.